sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 Here we keep questions that are frequently asked at Slack or at Github.

 ## Running tests
+Read this before you start to collect metrics.

 ### How do I test cached pages?
 How do I test cached pages?
 The easiest way to do that is to use the **--preURL** parameter: